109 Fatal Crashes in Lee County for 2016

 If everyone made a concerted effort this year to adopt smarter, safer driving habits, 2017 may show a decrease in the number of deaths on Lee County’s roadways.
 Especially now, there are so many more drivers on the road in Southwest Florida, with seasonal visitors and part-time Snowbirds trying to all share the road.
 If it seems worse each year, that’s because it is – more people are moving here, and more visitors are in a rental car, trying to find Fort Myers Beach.
 It’s easy to become frustrated when all you’re trying to do is make it home from work in a reasonable amount of time, which is the reason for the increase in the number of road rage incidents.

 To make things that much worse, we now live in a world that has changed drastically in the past decade.
 We really have no idea what is going through the mind – if anything – of the person in the car next to you.
 If you cut someone off on the road, whether knowingly or unintentionally, there could be serious consequences.
 They may have a gun or carry a baseball bat under their car seat, and you could wind up on the receiving end.

 We love living in Southwest Florida, even with all the dangers out there on the road.
 If we all do our part to drive smarter in 2017, we can each know that we’re making the effort to reduce the number of fatal crashes on our roads, and make sure we all arrive at our destinations alive.

-The personal injury attorneys at Goldberg Noone, LLC, have been representing the victims of serious motor vehicle crashes throughout Southwest Florida for 16 years, and our attorneys have a combined 80-plus years of legal experience.
+The personal injury attorneys at Goldberg Noone Abraham, have been representing the victims of serious motor vehicle crashes throughout Southwest Florida for 16 years, and our attorneys have a combined 80-plus years of legal experience.
 If you or someone you care about has been hurt by the negligent actions of someone else, we invite you to call us at 239-461-5508, or simply fill out this easy form, and an attorney will reach out to you immediately.
 There is never a charge for speaking to us and getting real answers to your legal questions.